BenjiKCF/Monte-Carlo-Simulation-for-BogleHead/README.md

 Furthermore, I will include some Chiense index like CSI300 and HSI.
 In addition, I will include the taxation for Ireland-domiciled ETFs so that we can reduce the withholding tax from 30% to 15% of dividend.

 Based on a few sources, Ireland does not withhold any taxes on capital gain or dividends paid by Ireland-domiciled UCITS ETFs.
 That seems to be true for Vanguard and iShares Dublin.

+Monte carlo simulators can help drive the point home that success and outcome is not the only measure of whether or not a choice was good or not.
+Choices should not be assesed after their outcome.
+Instead, the risks and benefits should only be considered at the time the decision was made, without hindsight bias.
+A monte carlo simulator can help one visualize most or all of the potential outcomes to have a much better idea regarding the risk of a decision.